AUCKLAND, New Zealand, Feb. 14, 2015

 In other words, the male is (or isn’t) sexually functioning properly, so the misfit even more so, doesn’t want to participate in sexual fantasies.

-Jacqui Olliver, Auckland-based Technique Modifier and owner of the business End the Problem provides answers for the hot debate over sexual fantasies raised by Fifty Shades of Grey.
+Jacqui Olliver, Auckland-based Psychosexual Alignment Specialist and owner of the business End the Problem provides answers for the hot debate over sexual fantasies raised by Fifty Shades of Grey.

 Is that level of violence (as in Fifty Shades of Grey) common in sexual fantasies?